-Interfaith Leadership Institutes (ILIs) equip undergraduate students, staff, and faculty with the skills to engage diverse religious and non-religious identities to build the interfaith movement on their campuses.
+Interfaith Leadership Institutes (ILIs) equip undergraduate students and their staff or faculty advisors with the skills to engage diverse religious and non-religious identities to build the interfaith movement on their campuses.

 - Students train to be interfaith leaders who build relationships across identities, tell powerful stories to bridge divides, and learn about ways to mobilize their campuses.

-- Staff and faculty network with other higher education professionals, share best practices about how to be an ally to student leaders, and partner with their students to create change on their campuses.
+- Staff and faculty share best practices about how to be an ally to student leaders, partner with their students to create change on their campuses, and network with other higher education professionals.

 - All participants get a chance to build relationships, network, and share best practices with other people from across the country who are passionate about interfaith work.
 Additionally, everyone will have the opportunity to access key resources and strategies for mobilizing their campuses for interfaith cooperation, such as Better Together, a network of young interfaith leaders changing the world through interfaith cooperation.